-C. Reporting from NRCS/RCD to County: By May 15 of each year, the NRCSRCD shall circulate for review by the County and participating agencies, a Preliminary Pre-ConstructionNotification (PCN) describing all projects proposed for that year (consistent with Section IV[B] above and Exhibit C).
-A Final PCN describing any project revisions based on review of the Preliminary PCN shall be subsequently submitted to the County and participating agencies for final review.
-By October 1 of each year, the NRCS/RCD shall distribute for review a Mid-Construction Season Status Report and, by January 31 of each year, an end-of-the-season Annual Report (consistent with Section IV[D] above and Exhibit C).
-The PCN and/or the Annual Report (as applicable per Exhibit C, #6) shall document progress made towards implementation of project mitigation measures and achievement of success criteria, as required by the CEQA Mitigated Negative Declaration for the Santa Cruz Countywide Permit Coordination Program (as described in VI below and in Exhibit C).
-The Preliminary

-PCN, Final PCN, Mid-Construction Season Status Report, and end-of-season Annual Report shall be consistent with, and subject to the detailed parameters for same identified in Exhibit C.

-D. Duration of Master Permit: The Master Permit shall expire three (3) years after its initial effective date.
-This expiration date can be extended one time for a period not to exceed two (2) years, subject to a time extension at a Level 3 approval, provided the Permittee requests (by letter) said time extension within two (2) years and six (6) months of the initial permit effective date.
-The initial two (2) year time extension may only be granted on the condition that the Santa Cruz Countywide Permit Coordination Program is operating under the terms of the Master Permit and there have been no significant violations or other problems that have not been adequately addressed.
-If there are such violations and/or unresolved problems, amendments to the Master Permit may be required before the two (2) year extension is granted, and any such amendments shall require a Level 6 approval.
+- C. Reporting from NRCS/RCD to County: By May 15 of each year, the NRCS/RCD shall circulate for review by the County and participating agencies, Preliminary Pre-Construction Notifications (PCNs) describing all projects proposed for that year (consistent with Section IV[B] above and Attachment C).
+For Tier I and Tier II projects, PCN's may also be submitted on March 15th.
+A Final PCN describing any project revisions based on review of the Preliminary PCN shall be subsequently submitted to the County and participating agencies for final review, if revisions were requested during the review period.
+By October 1 of each year, the NRCS/RCD shall distribute for review a Mid-Construction Season Status Report and, by January 31 of each year, an end-of-the-season Annual Report (consistent with Section IV[D] above and Attachment C).
+The PCN and/or the Annual Report (as applicable per Attachment C, #6) shall document progress made towards implementation of project mitigation measures and achievement of success criteria, as required by the CEQA Mitigated Negative Declaration for the Santa Cruz Countywide Permit Coordination Program (as described in VI below and in Attachment C).
+The Preliminary PCN, Final PCN, Mid-Construction Season Status Report, and end-of-season Annual Report shall be consistent with, and subject to the detailed parameters for same identified in Attachment C. - D. Duration of Master Permit: The Master Permit shall expire five (5) years after its initial effective date.
+This expiration date can be extended one time for a period not to exceed an additional five (5) years, subject to a time extension at a Level 3 approval, provided the Permittee requests (by letter) said time extension within four (4) years and six (6) months of the initial permit effective date.
+The five (5) year time extension may only be granted on the condition that the Santa Cruz Countywide Permit Coordination Program is operating under the terms of the Master Permit and there have been no significant violations or other problems that have not been adequately addressed.
+If there are such violations and/or unresolved problems, amendments to the Master Permit may be required before the five (5) year extension is granted, and any such amendments shall require a Level 6 approval.

-After the initial five (5) years, the Master Permit may be amended to extend its duration an additional five (5) years, subject to a Level 6 approval.
+After the initial five (5) years term, the Master Permit may be amended to extend its duration an additional five (5) years, subject to a Level 6 approval.
 At that time the approving body shall determine the level of approval required for future five (5) year time extensions.
 All amendment requests to extend the duration of the Master Permit an additional five (5) years shall include data sufficient to evaluate the effectiveness of Master Permit implementation, including an identification of potential modifications to improve Permit effectiveness and/or resource protection and enhancement.
 All County actions on the Master Permit, including initial approval and subsequent amendments, shall be appealable to the California Coastal Commission.